Audi A6 Avant estate - Interior & comfort

 Audi A6 Avant dashboard

 While it might be somewhat conservative, there's no denying that the swathes of aluminium and leather trim adorning the Avant's interior look and feel fantastic.
-There are very few buttons on the dashboard, because most functions are now taken care of by the steering wheel or infotainment system, whose eight-inch screen seems invisible until switched on, disguised by being set into a glossy piano-black panel.
+There are very few buttons on the dashboard, because most functions are now taken care of by the steering wheel or infotainment system, whose 10.1-inch screen seems invisible until switched on, disguised by being set into a glossy piano-black panel.

 Audi has abandoned its previous rotary controller in favour of MMI Touch, which provides a click or vibration via 'haptic feedback' to confirm when you've made a command on the touchscreen.
 It's about as user-friendly as touchscreens get, but still unintuitive to use without taking your eyes from the road.
 Fortunately, you can also use your voice, and no longer need to stick to rigid commands, because the voice-recognition software is now advanced enough to try understanding what you mean.

-The optional Technology Pack brings a 'Virtual Cockpit' instrument panel that can show full-colour navigation maps in conjunction with the top MMI Plus navigation option, which boosts infotainment screen size to 10.1 inches.
 There's also a smaller display panel to control the car's convenience features and climate control.
 You can input text on the lower screen while resting your wrist on the gear selector.

-There are three trim levels, but it's possible to create exactly the A6 Avant you want thanks to a serious number of options.
+There are four trim levels, but it's possible to create exactly the A6 Avant you want thanks to a serious number of options.
 The Sport grade is hardly anaemic, though, with 18-inch wheels, leather and heated seats, dual-zone climate control and a rear-view camera.
 On the Avant, the tailgate is also power-operated.
 The infotainment system has an 8.8-inch upper and 8.6-inch lower screen, sat-nav, DAB and Bluetooth.

 S line largely offers design upgrades, upping the wheel size to 19 inches while lowering the suspension by 10mm and adding more aggressive bodywork.
 The sports seats are trimmed in Alcantara and leather, while the headliner is black and there are touches like a sports steering wheel and stainless-steel pedals.
 At night, drivers will notice the Matrix LED headlights, which automatically adjust to other road users and the conditions, to provide the best visibility without dazzling anyone.